-Many younger people dismiss telling symptoms because they think that stokes only occur in the elderly.
-While they may be more common as people age, “we see them at any age from birth till 105,” said Dr. David Liebeskind, a professor of neurology and director of the neurovascular imaging research core at UCLA.
+Many younger people dismiss telling symptoms because they think that strokes only occur in the elderly.
+While they may be more common as people age, “we see them at any age from birth till 105,” said Dr. David Liebeskind, a professor of neurology and director of the UCLA Stroke Center and neurovascular imaging research core at UCLA.

 A stroke happens when blood flow to the brain is interrupted, either by a clot plugging up a blood vessel in the brain (87% of strokes) or when a blood vessel in the brain tears and spills blood into the brain.
 According to the Centers for Disease Control and Prevention, risk factors include high blood pressure, high cholesterol, smoking, obesity and diabetes.

 The National Institute of Neurological Disorders and Stroke (NINDS) lists the following as signs that a stroke is occurring: